-AGENCY

-Condition Number Condition

-v. a Ecology Offset Site Layout Plans required by Condition REM14; vi. the oversight and implementation of offsetting required by Condition REM16; vii. the review of measures to offset residual adverse effects on terrestrial and wetland ecology required by Condition REM17; viii. the review of measures to offset residual effects on freshwater ecology required by Condition REM18; viiii. the monitoring report required by Condition REM19; ix. the visual dust inspections and dust monitoring required by Condition RAQ1A and Condition RAQ1B respectively; xi. a Construction Air Quality Management Plan required by Condition RAQ3; xiii. a Erosion and Sediment Control Plan required by Condition RES2; xiiii. a Site-Specific Erosion and Sediment Control Plans required by Condition RES5; and xiiii. a Site-Specific Erosion and Sediment Control Plans required by Condition RES5; and xiiii. a Site-Specific Erosion and Sediment Control Plans required by Condition RES5; and xiiii. a Site-Specific Erosion and Sediment Control Plans required by Condition RES5; and xiiii. a Site-Specific Erosion REM2.

-Construction on Management

-RCM1 Pre-construction site meetings a) Pre-construction site meetings must be arranged and held for each site identified in a Site-Specific Erosion and Sediment Control Plan required by Conditions RES5. b) The purpose of the pre-construction site meetings is to share information on areas of cultural value, work methods, Construction Environmental Management Plan requirements and compliance with

-- the conditions of these resource consents. - c) The following parties must be invited to the pre-construction site meetings with a minimum of ten (10) working days notice: - i. the Regional Council; - ii. a Project representative; - iii. a representative from the construction contractor; and - the Project Iwi Partners. - d) The following information must be made available to the invited parties listed in clause (c) at least five (5) working days before a pre-construction site meeting: - time frames for key stages of work; - any archaeological authority granted for the Project under section 48 of the Heritage New Zealand Pouhere Taonga Act 2014; - iii. relevant plans identifying sites or areas of value to the Project lwi Partners; and - relevant Site-Specific Erosion and Sediment Control Plans. - Condition RCM1 is complied with where the requirements of clause (c) are met and any of the invited parties, except the Project representative, do not attend a pre-construction site meeting.
+Condition Number Condition iv. a Ecology Offset Site Layout Plans required by Condition REM14; vi. the oversight and implementation of offsetting required by Condition REM16; vii. the review of measures to offset residual adverse effects on terrestrial and wetland ecology required by Condition REM17; viii. the review of measures to offset residual effects on freshwater ecology required by Condition REM18; ix. the monitoring report required by Condition REM19; x. the visual dust inspections and dust monitoring required by Condition RAQ1A and Condition RAQ1B respectively; xi a Construction Air Quality Management Plan required by Condition RAQ3; xii. a Erosion and Sediment Control Plan required by Condition RES2; xiii. a Site-Specific Erosion and Sediment Control Plans required by Condition RES5; and xiv. confirmation that the operational stormwater management devices are built in accordance with their design as required by Condition RSW2.
+Construction on Management RCM1 Pre-construction site meetings a) Pre-construction site meetings must be arranged and held for each site identified in a Site-Specific Erosion and Sediment Control Plan required by Conditions RES5. b) The purpose of the pre-construction site meetings is to share information on areas of cultural value, work methods, Construction Environmental Management Plan requirements and compliance with the conditions of these resource consents. c) The following parties must be invited to the pre-construction site meetings with a minimum of ten (10) working days notice: i. the Regional Council; ii. a Project representative; iii. a representative from the construction contractor; and iv. the Project lwi Partners. d) The following information must be made available to the invited parties listed in clause (c) at least five (5) working days before a pre-construction site meeting: i. time frames for key stages of work; ii. any archaeological authority granted for the Project under section 48 of the Heritage New Zealand Pouhere Taonga Act 2014; iii. relevant plans identifying sites or areas of value to the Project lwi Partners; and iv. relevant Site-Specific Erosion and Sediment Control Plans. e) Condition RCM1 is complied with where the requirements of clause (c) are met and any of the invited parties, except the Project representative, do not attend a pre-construction site meeting.
+RCM2 Complaints management a) A register must be maintained of any complaint received alleging adverse effects from construction activities. b) The register must include: i. the name and contact details (if supplied) of the complainant; ii. the nature and details of the complaint;